Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Water Parameters

-The electric blue acara is a hardy fish that generally adapts to most aquarium water conditions.
+The electric blue acara is a hardy fish that adapts to most aquarium water conditions.
 They are regarded as a beginner cichlid species, forgiving imperfections and wavering water parameters.
 That being said, they cannot tolerate ammonia or nitrite and breeding will demand more specific parameters.

 To keep your electric blue as happy and healthy as possible, imitate the conditions found in the blue acara’s natural habitat in South America.
 This means soft, acidic water with water hardness between 2 and 10 KH and pH between 6.0 to 7.0.
 They are tropical fish and need a tropical water temperature between 74° F to 82° F.